Cyrk (company): Rise

-Although based in Gloucester, Massachusetts, the company's marketing arm from 1994 to 1999 was a New York-based operation called Integrated Marketing Solutions, with President Laurel Rossi, who left the company in February 1999 to move to Hill Holliday Direct as executive VP and director of client services. and Joseph Sequenzia as Executive Creative Director, who left the company in 1998 to join IPG company Draft Worldwide -where he ultimately served as Executive Vice President, Executive Creative Director.
+Although based in Gloucester, Massachusetts, the company's marketing arm from 1994 to 1999 was a New York-based operation called Integrated Marketing Solutions, with President Laurel Rossi, who left the company in February 1999 to move to Hill Holliday Direct as executive VP and director of client services. and Joseph Sequenzia as Executive Creative Director, who left the company in 1998 to join IPG company Draft Worldwide, where he ultimately served as Executive Vice President, Executive Creative Director.
 In 1999, they had $988M in sales.
 Shlopak resigned in 1999 to join Louis Marx in an investment firm Equity Enterprises (later Brae Capital).
 Patrick Brady, who had joined the company in 1989 as a 50% owner of the then privately held company and was, in 1999, already president, was named CEO.
 At the end of that year, Yucaipa Companies with a $25 million investment, became a substantial-enough owner to replace Patrick Brady as chairman with its own Ronald Burkle.
 However Patrick and Simon CEO Allan Brown were named as "co-chief executives" of Cyrk.

 In late 1999, with the company's share price still well below the intrinsic value of the company, the board of directors launched a strategic initiative with DLJ (Donaldson, Lufkin & Jenrette later CS First Boston) intended to maximize its share price through a plan that would divest certain legacy accounts and certain businesses acquired previously.
-The plan was consummated in the Spring of 2001.
-In Oct 2000, the company is described as consisting "...primarily of the Cyrk promotional products operation in Gloucester, the Los Angeles-based Simon Marketing...and a newly formed Internet division...."
-In the June 2001 and upon the successful conclusion of its strategic initiatives, Cyrk co-founder Patrick Brady, EVP-CFO Dominic Mammola and Exec VP Ted Axelrod, all resigned.
+The plan was consummated in the spring of 2001.
+In October 2000, the company is described as consisting "... primarily of the Cyrk promotional products operation in Gloucester, the Los Angeles-based Simon Marketing ... and a newly formed Internet division ...."
+In the June 2001 and upon the successful conclusion of its strategic initiatives, Patrick Brady, EVP-CFO Dominic Mammola and Exec VP Ted Axelrod, all resigned.
 In or around May 2001, the company split into two pieces.
 The Corporate Promotions Group was sold "once worth $147 million, for a mere $14 million to investment group Rockridge Partners, Inc.", an investor group led by Gemini Investors, LLC. and the Cyrk name along with that.
 "Bob Siemering, a principal with Rockridge Partners, was COO of Marketing Incentives", a company acquired by Cyrk in 1998.
 Siemering became the CEO of the new company The remainder of the company changed its name to Simon Worldwide.